alonsoir/IfRemovingARealUseCase/Post.md

 we are going to extract three factories, each one responsible for creating a specific `HandBaggageInformation`.
 Without diving into the code used to create the object, we just extract the `NewMyCompanyHandBaggageInformationFactory`, out of the method `newMyCompanyHandBaggageInformation`.
-If you are using IDEA, an easy way is to do it is to use the `Extract method object` feature of the IDE.
+If you are using IDEA, an easy way is to do it is to use its `Extract method object` feature.
 I won't explain how to do it here, because it is out of the scope of this topic, but I have just realized I have found the next topic of my blog (this is great! isn't it? ;)).